Mahesh100/Spring-Java-Framwork/README.md

 -ModelAndView is a holder for both Model and View in the web MVC framework.
 -These two classes are distinct in nature.
 - ModelAndView merely holds both to make it possible for a controller to return both model and view in a single return value.
+- The view is resolved by a ViewResolver object; the model is data stored in a Map.
+-